 First, you need to know how you want to budget.
 You may opt to do it monthly, each week, or every paycheck cycle.
 Do the math to arrive at the appropriate income amount for the chosen timeline.
 For instance, if you receive your paycheck once a month but you want to do a weekly budget, then you need to divide the expense you are budgeting for by four.
 If you receive your salary every two weeks, then divide it by two, and so on.

-List down your needs first, then wants
+List your needs first, then the discretionary “wants”

-Next, list down your wants.
-These may include vacation, dining out, shopping, subscriptions etc. You want to organize your expenses this way so you know where to cut back should your income comes short.
+Next, list your “wants.”These may include vacation, dining out, shopping, subscriptions etc. You want to organize your expenses this way so you know where to cut back should your budget exceed your income.

-The rule is to trim back on wants or things you can easily give up to make way for your more important expenses, namely, your basic needs.
+The rule is to trim back on “wants” or things you can easily give up to make way for your more important expenses, namely, your basic needs.
 Allocate money accordingly to the designated envelopes.

-Budget for the invariable expenses
+Budget for the irregular expenses

 Don’t cheat